 Conveniently, New York law requires every agency to maintain a listing of all records it maintains organized by subject matter.
 Frustrated as we were by NYPD’s insistence that our users’ requests were not adequately descriptive, we requested this subject matter list to help us hone our language.

-So, in addition to requesting an advisory opinion from the Committee on Open Government regarding NYPD’s request processing and tendency to misplace mail, we’ve submitted some hyper-targeted requests based on the subject matter listing, and encourage you to do the same.
+We’ve submitted some hyper-targeted requests based on the subject matter listing, and encourage you to do the same.

 See something interesting in the subject matter listing?
 Submit a FOIL and let us know!
 We’re confident that NYPD’s records officers will thank you for your precision.